top of page

 4. Lanta Open Air Cinema

-* Lanta Open Air Cinema have announced they are not opening for the 23/24 season.
-This section will be updated when they make their announcement for the 24/25 season.
+* Lanta Open Air Cinema have announced they are not opening for the 24/25 season.
+We hope they make a return next year!

 Operating in the high season from December to April, you only need to pay 100 baht for a season ticket and you can go to the flicks as many times as you like!